dtim-upc/acme-data-generation/README.md

 ## Rationale

-You can read more about how this generator was developed here in [rationale](docs/rationale.md)
+You can read more about how this generator was developed here in this short [document](docs/rationale.md)